 Oakland Living Schoolyard Policy

-The Superintendent is responsible for the implementation and evaluation of this policy, depending on funding and for providing regular updates to the Board regarding funding, implementation, evaluation of stated outcomes, timelines, and progress of projects.
+The Superintendent is responsible for the implementation and evaluation of this policy, and for providing regular updates to the Board regarding funding, implementation, evaluation of stated outcomes, timelines, and progress of projects.
 Non-profits, funders, and individual school communities are encouraged to collaborate with each other through fundraising, advocacy, design, construction, stewardship, maintenance, and curriculum integration that supports living schoolyards.

 Policy Implementation Timeline:

 Create and convene Working Group

 When funding is identified

 Create baseline GIS database

 Create a prioritized list of future living schoolyard projects

 Negotiate Joint Use Agreement with the City of Oakland